gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/drawing-to-the-screen.md

 {% endhighlight %}

 Images like this, which would probably be used everywhere in the game, should be initialised on game load.
-Wait, we have a function for that: `init()`!
+It just so happens we have a function for that: `init()`!
 So we’ll load the image in the `init()` function:

 {% highlight js %}